Color of Change: Criticism of media

 In October 2014, Color of Change listed Othniel Askew among other victims of police violence published on Twitter.
 Askew was shot by a police officer in 2003 moments after he assassinated the New York City council member James Davis while he still had seven bullets in his gun.
-Several of the witnesses of the event were outraged by the Davis's inclusion.
+Several of the witnesses of the event were outraged by the inclusion of Askew in the list as a “victim” of police brutality since he was shot at by an officer while Askew was armed with a gun and murdering Davis on a public balcony with said gun.